Blog

 The National Cycling Participation Survey 2019 suggests that about 3.4 million Australians ride bikes for transport or recreation in a typical week.
 Although that number seems large, the cycling participation rate as a whole has declined since 2011 when the first survey was conducted.

 What’s more is that cyclist deaths have increased in the past decade by 31.3 per cent.
 In fact, although they are the least likely road user to get killed in a motor vehicle accident in Australia, cyclists were the only ones to record an increase as reported by the Australian Road Deaths database.
-According to the Centre for Accident Research & Road Safety Queensland, each year, an average of about 40 cyclists are killed and 1000 suffer severe injuries on Australian public roads.
+According to the Centre for Accident Research & Road Safety Queensland, each year, an average of about 36 cyclists are killed and 7,000 are hospitalised with injuries on Australian public roads.

 Whether cyclists should be able to ride on roads is a well-known debate.
 But surprisingly, a Monash University study found that although it seems that majority of motorists dislike it, about 90 per cent of participating drivers do their best to co-exist with cyclists on the road.